 Use Bedtime Routines

 Be strict about this.
 If you’re already a fan of my blog, then you know I’m a huge proponent of bedtime routines.
 They’re super helpful in keeping the kiddos from becoming overtired and melting down.
 But they are even more important for an introverted parent.
 The more regimented you are about a bedtime routine, the more comfortable the kids become with it over time.
 This is important because it helps bedtime (the time of day when you’re already SO DONE) go more smoothly and protects that precious alone time before you go to bed yourself.

 Ask for help

 Do it!
 Ask your partner to take over the bedtime routine on days when you’re spent.
-Ask for your family members to take the kids for a few hours.
+Ask for your mom friends or family members to take the kids for a few hours.
 Hire a housekeeper so you can spend the baby’s nap-time really recharging instead of on chore duty.
 In whatever way you can, ask for help so that you get the chance to recharge.
 Everyone will be better off for it!